SEAME-pt/Autonomous-Lane-Detection/pytorch/README.md

 ## Hyperparameters

 We are using the Adam optimizer for training, as it is well-suited for segmentation tasks due to its adaptive learning rate mechanism.
 The optimizer is initialized with a standard learning rate of 0.001.
-However, we are also using a learning rate scheduler (ReduceLROnPlateau) to dynamically adjust the learning rate if the loss function shows no improvement over a certain number of epochs.
+However, we are also using a learning rate scheduler to dynamically adjust the learning rate if the loss function shows no improvement over a certain number of epochs.
 We also use a weight decay of 1e-4, this helps preventing overfit.

 For the loss function, we combine Focal and Dice Loss.
 Focal Loss is effective in handling class imbalance by giving more weight to hard-to-classify examples (the incorrect predictions), which is common in segmentation tasks.
 On the other hand, Dice Loss is great for segmentation because it focuses on the intersection of predicted and ground truth values, rather than the union, making it more sensitive to smaller, harder-to-detect regions.